Poverty in India

-Poverty in India remains a major challenge despite overall reductions in the last several decades as its economy grows.
-According to an International Monetary Fund paper, extreme poverty, defined by the World Bank as living on US$1.9 or less in purchasing power parity (PPP) terms, in India was as low as 0.8% in 2019, and the country managed to keep it at that level in 2020 despite the unprecedented COVID-19 outbreak.

-According to the World Bank, India experienced a significant decline in the prevalence of extreme poverty from 22.5% in 2011 to 10.2% in 2019.
+Poverty in India remains a major challenge in the country.
+The country has used an income of ₹32 per day as poverty-line which in turn has faced criticism for being too low.
+According to the World Bank, India experienced a significant decline in the extreme poverty, from 22.5% in 2011 to 10.2% in 2019.
 A working paper of the bank said rural poverty declined from 26.3% in 2011 to 11.6% in 2019.
 The decline in urban areas was from 14.2% to 6.3% in the same period.
 The poverty level in rural and urban areas went down by 14.7 and 7.9 percentage points, respectively.
 According to United Nations Development Programme administrator Achim Steiner, India lifted 271 million people out of extreme poverty in a 10-year time period from 2005–2006 to 2015–2016.
 A 2020 study from the World Economic Forum found "Some 220 million Indians sustained on an expenditure level of less than Rs 32 / day—the poverty line for rural India—by the last headcount of the poor in India in 2013."

 The World Bank has been revising its definition and benchmarks to measure poverty since 1990–1991, with a $0.2 per day income on purchasing power parity basis as the definition in use from 2005 to 2013.
 Some semi-economic and non-economic indices have also been proposed to measure poverty in India.
 For example, in order to determine whether a person is poor, the Multi-dimensional Poverty Index places a 33% weight on the number of years that person spent in school or engaged in education and a 6.25% weight on the financial condition of that person.

 The different definitions and underlying small sample surveys used to determine poverty in India have resulted in widely varying estimates of poverty from the 1950s to 2010s.
 In 2019, the Indian government stated that 6.7% of its population is below its official poverty limit.
 Based on 2019's PPPs International Comparison Program, According to the United Nations Millennium Development Goals (MDG) programme, 80 million people out of 1.2 billion Indians, roughly equal to 6.7% of India's population, lived below the poverty line of $1.25 and 84% of Indians lived on less than $6.85 per day in 2019.